BASS_MIDI_StreamCreateFile

 Alongside the events played from the MIDI file, custom MIDI events can be applied via the BASS_MIDI_StreamEvent and BASS_MIDI_StreamEvents functions.
 The events can be played on the same MIDI channels that are used by the MIDI file, or they can be played on additional channels allocated via the BASS_ATTRIB_MIDI_CHANS attribute.

-Unlike with most stream formats, the entire MIDI file is loaded to memory.
-This means the file can be deleted or moved after calling this function, or the memory can be discarded (mem = TRUE).
+Unlike with most stream formats, the entire MIDI file is loaded to memory, which means the file can be deleted or moved after calling this function.

 To play a MIDI file from the internet, use BASS_MIDI_StreamCreateURL.
 To play a custom sequence of MIDI events, BASS_MIDI_StreamCreateEvents can be used.